EmilStenstrom/friendlybit/comments/2007-01-16-flash-only-vs-ajax-sites_comments.md

     visuals and sound, Binary Sockets to communicate directly with the database or anything else you wish, live asynchronous updates of data using data binding (e.g.
-    Flex Data Services), and accessibility is stronger than most AJAX sites by default (http://niquimerret.com).
+    Flex Data Services), and accessibility is stronger than most AJAX sites by default (<a href="http://niquimerret.com)." rel="nofollow">http://niquimerret.com).</a>
     SEO is exactly the same for Flash sites as it is with AJAX sites, trust me on that one, anything that loads data asynchronously requires the same SEO solution using URL re-writing and agent sniffing, and as a matter of fact Google *does* read inside SWFs.
 Finally more people have Flash player than people who have JS turned on (that's a fact).
 If you need a helping hand getting started, there's a lot of people willing to help, so join in and get up to date, for the good of the web!
   comment_date: '2007-01-26 18:28:54'
   comment_post_ID: '111'
   comment_type: null